 Psychology This course provides an overview of the field of psychology, including psychological principles, methods, theories, and research universally applied to various domains within the discipline.
 This course will equip students to understand the theoretical and philosophical foundations of contemporary psychology in light of a Christian worldview and proposes an integrated framework from which to approach and their Christian faith.
-Prerequisite: 11th Grade Status or Instructor Approval Textbook: Exploring Psychology in Modules, Worth Publishers Dual enrollment Sociology This course presents a survey of the concepts, theories, and methods used by sociologists to describe and explain the effects of social structure on human behavior and the resulting human social behavior.
-It emphasizes the understanding and use of the sociological perspective in everyday life.
-Prerequisite: 11th Grade Status or Instructor Approval Textbook: Sociology in Our Times, 11 th Edition Cengage Learning Dual enrollment Student Government Students will Identify the spiritual needs within our school and examine God's word and evaluate how Jesus was the best servant leader.
+Prerequisites: 11 th or 12 th Grade Status or Instructor Approval Length: 1 st Semester (.5 Credit) Textbook: Exploring Psychology in Modules, Worth Publishers Dual enrollment Robotics This online virtual robotics class develops based coding in an environment that can be transferred to real V5 robotic designs.
+VEXcode VR lets you code a virtual robot using a block-based coding environment powered by Scratch Blocks.
+VEXcode VR is based on VEXcode, the same programming environment used for VEX 123, GO, IQ and V5 robots.
+We all know that robots make Computer Science (CS) come to life with real world applications.
+Now STEM learning can continue while at home for students, teachers, and mentors with no access to their VEX robots.
+Prerequisites: None Length: Yearlong (1 Credit) Student Government Students will Identify the spiritual needs within our school and examine God's word and evaluate how Jesus was the best servant leader.
 Students will pray each day for the needs of the school.
 Students will utilize a Christian worldview to encourage the student body to be a light to a dark community.
 Overall students will learn to be spiritual leaders, Servant Leaders.
 They will work to build a Godly Community while learning Christian life skills.
 They will learn to lead their community in a high school environment.
-Weight Training In this class we work on the development of getting stronger and lifting with proper technique.
+Prerequisites: Must be elected to a Stu.
+Gov. position or instructor approval Weight Training Length: Yearlong (1 Credit) In this class we work on the development of getting stronger and lifting with proper technique.
 Students will lift according to specific workout plans that will help develop them with their goals.
 Along with this we lift according to what would be beneficial to their individuals' sports.
 These workouts can change for each student athlete to align with the sport season they are in.
-We want the students to know the benefits of the lift and which muscles they are working on with each individual plan.
+We want the students to know the benefits of the lift, and which muscles they are working on with each individual plan.
+Prerequisites: None Length: Semester (.5 Credit)

-World Religions This course examines the development of various religions from the ancient to modern times and the Biblical perspective on their main ideas.
-Political, economic, social, ideological, and geographic relationships among world religions are the core content of the course.
-Both Eastern and Western religions are considered.
-Dual enrollment Worship Team Worship team handles all our weekly chapel events, in conjunction with Chapel Team.
+Worship Team Worship team handles all our weekly chapel events, in conjunction with Chapel Team.
 These students should have a heart for pursuing the Lord's direction in their life, and thus being a vessel through which our student body worships God.
 These students must independently rehearse and learn their music and must be in constant discipleship pursuit.
-Prerequisite: Audition and previously taken choir, piano, music theory, or another instructor approved course.
-Yearbook Students will develop and work on creating the school yearbook for the current school year.
+Prerequisites: Audition and previously taken choir, piano, music theory, or another instructor approved course.
+Length: Yearlong (1 Credit) Yearbook Media Students will develop and work on creating the school yearbook for the current school year.
 A theme will be discussed and decided, as well as specific pages assigned, and editors chosen.
-Students will have direction from the yearbook advisor but will be responsible for taking photos, editing, meeting deadlines, and approving the final draft before printing.
+Students will receive directions from the yearbook advisor but will be responsible for taking photos, editing, meeting deadlines, and approving the final draft before printing.
 Students will receive basic instruction on the use of cameras and basic photography techniques.
-Prerequisite: This class is open to all grade levels.
-Middle school students can also take this class, with instructor approval.
-Textbook: Dorian Studios Printwheel Studio Program
+They will utilize these learned skills in also posting and maintaining social media posts throughout the year.
+Prerequisites: Instructor approval.
+Length: Yearlong (1Credit) Textbook: Dorian Studios Printwheel Studio Program